The Nash-Williams orientation theorem for graphs with countably many ends: Nash-Williams' orientation theorem for infinite graphs

-Property \ref{item_Eulerian} implies that all the arcs of $\vec W_n$ inside $B$ form a consistently oriented (open or closed) Eulerian subgraph of $\tilde{H} \restriction B$.
-Note that if $B$ contains an exceptional vertex $x$ as described in \ref{item_Eulerian}, then there should be a difference of $1$ between the in- and out-degree of $v$ in the oriented subgraph of $\tilde{H} \restriction B$, so $x$ and $v$ are the end-vertices of an open Eulerian tour.
+Property \ref{item_Eulerian} implies that all the arcs of $\vec W_n$ {with at least on endvertex in} $B$ form a consistently oriented (open or closed) Eulerian subgraph of $\tilde{H} \restriction B$.
+Note that if $B$ contains an exceptional vertex $x$ as described in \ref{item_Eulerian}, then there should be a difference of $1$ between the in- and out-degree of $v$ in the oriented subgraph of $\tilde{H} \restriction B$, so $x$ and $v$ are the endvertices of an open Eulerian tour.
 We can now apply Theorem~\ref{thm_eulerpreorientation} to each $\tilde{H} \restriction B$ to extend the orientation of this subgraph to a well-balanced orientation of all of $\tilde{H} \restriction B$, making this graph $k$-arc-connected between vertices of $V(\tilde{H} \restriction B) \setminus X$.
 After doing this for every component $B$ of $G-A_n$, we obtain an orientation $\vec H$ of $H$.

 We claim that with this orientation, also $\vec H$ is $k$-arc-connected between vertices of $A_{n+1}$: Indeed, let $E(Y,Z)$ be any bond in $H$ separating two vertices of $A_{n+1}$ (that is of $V(H)\setminus X$).
 If $A_n$ lies completely on one side $Y$ or $Z$, then the bond restricts to a cut in some $\tilde{H} \restriction B$, and since $\tilde{H} \restriction B$ is $k$-arc-connected between the vertices of $V(\tilde{H} \restriction B) \setminus X$, there exist at least $k$ edges oriented from $Y$ to $Z$, and also from $Z$ to $Y$.
 And if $A_n$ meets both $Y$ and $Z$, then the bond restricts to a cut of $\vec W_n$ separating two vertices from $A_n$, and so by \ref{item_kconnect} there again exist at least $k$ edges oriented from $Z$ to $Y$, and also from $Y$ to $Z$ in $\vec W_n$, and hence in $\vec H$.
 Together, it follows from Menger's theorem that $\vec H$ is indeed $k$-arc-connected between vertices of $A_{n+1}$.